xunker/uci/README.md

   # this loop will make the engine play against itself.
   loop do
     puts "Move ##{uci.moves.size+1}."
-    puts uci.fenstring # print fenstring of current board. puts uci.board     # print ascii layout of current board. uci.go! end
+    puts uci.board # print ascii layout of current board. uci.go! end
  ```

 ## Supported Engines

-In theory it can support any UCI (except for conditions outlined in the 'caveats' section).
+In theory it can support any UCI-compatible (except for conditions outlined in the 'caveats' section).
 It has been tested with:

 * Stockfish (Jan 11 2013 Github source)
 * Fruit 2.3.1 (Mac)